deepinsight/insightface/recognition/partial_fc/mxnet/README.md

 ## Troubleshooting

+### Mxnet Version!
+Some versions of horovod and mxnet will have bugs.
+It is recommended to try version **1.5 or 1.6**.

 ### Check CUDA version!
 ```shell script
 # Make sure your cuda version is same as mxnet, such as mxnet-cu101 (CUDA 10.1)